QUESTIONS

 Do I need to have a Driver’s License to apply or be in the program?

-A Photo I.D. is required at the time of application.
-Upon acceptance into the apprenticeship program, you are required to have reliable transportation to the Training Center and to any jobsite to which you are assigned.
+A Photo I.D. is required to check into the aptitude exam.
+Upon acceptance into the apprenticeship program, you are required to have reliable transportation to the Training Center and to any job-site to which you are assigned.

 What are the steps for application and acceptance?